Seraphin-/ctf/irisctf2023/mokerview.md

 ```
 These helper functions mostly deal with the CSRF system.
 The CSRF system requires routes to have a `token` GET parameter which is signed like so: `sha256(session_key + url)`.

 One may recognize this as being vulnerable to length extension.
-One can append to the url arbitrary data (`url + padding + anything`), given a valid CSRF token the route.
+One can append to the url arbitrary data (`url + padding + anything`), given a valid CSRF token for original URL.

 ```py
 def header(session):